 Lifestyle and home remedies

-Try these tips to help reduce discomfort and relieve the symptoms of nonallergic rhinitis:
+Try these tips to ease the symptoms of nonallergic rhinitis:

-To prevent infection, use water that's distilled, sterile, previously boiled and cooled, or filtered using a filter with an absolute pore size of 1 micron or smaller to make up the irrigation solution.
-Also be sure to rinse the irrigation device after each use with similarly distilled, sterile, previously boiled and cooled, or filtered water and leave open to air-dry.
+To prevent illnesses, use water that's distilled, sterile, boiled and cooled, or filtered.
+If you filter tap water, use a filter with a pore size of 1 micron or smaller.
+Rinse the device after each use with the same type of water.
+Leave the device open to air-dry.

 - Drink liquids.
-Drinking plenty of liquids, including water, juice and caffeine-free tea, can help loosen the mucus in your nose.
-Avoid caffeinated beverages.
+Sip plenty of water, juice and caffeine-free tea.
+This can help loosen the mucus in the nose.
+Stay away from drinks that have caffeine.

 Preparing for an appointment